satomiichii/design_patterns_test/README.md

 # About This Repositpry

 This is the playground for testing code from the book, Head First Design Patterns.
-The code are all written by Java, so I'm expection to grasp some Java concept here.
+The code are all written by Java, so I'm also expecting to grasp some Java concept while learning design patterns.

 ## Head First Design Patterns